l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 Often considered two alternative tools, Docker and Vagrant can be used together to build isolated and repeatable development environments.
 To prove it we will setup a simple Docker-only environment and then use Vagrant to make it portable on Mac and Windows platforms and solve real life issues.

-FOR THE IMPATIENT: Jump to section *Using vagrant to make docker containers portable* if you don't want to go through the common flaws of development environments and the setup of a simple Docker environment.
+FOR THE IMPATIENT: Jump to section *Using vagrant to make docker containers portable* if you just want to try out Docker with Vagrant and are not interested about common flaws of development environments, the setup of a simple Docker environment and the benefits of a Vagrant+Docker configuration.

 ## What's wrong with development environments?

 * __It can take too long to set them up__

-   How long does it takes for a new developer to setup your current project developement environment?
-The answer may depends on many factors (the projects lifecycle, the number of developpers that have worked on it, etc...) but half a day is not an uncommon one.
+   How long does it takes for a new developer to setup your current project's developement environment?
+The answer may depends on many factors (the project age, the number of developpers that have worked on it, etc...) but half a day or more is not an uncommon one.

-   The setup of a development environment should be easy: checkout a script and execute it.
-These two steps should be sufficient to build your project and get ready for development.
+   Hey!
+It should be much faster than that: checkout a script and execute it.
+That's all.
+Two steps should be sufficient to setup your environment and get ready for development.

 * __They can differ too much from CI, staging and production environments__

     Have you ever skipped your build's automated tests because they failed on your machine?
 Or even worst, have you ever been the cause of a build break even if your changes compiled smoothly on your machine because they failed consistently on CI server?

-    Any slight difference your environment has in respect to CI, Staging and Production environment can result in an unexpected behaviour.
+    Any slight difference can result in an unexpected behaviour.
 Diverging can be as simple as giving a try to the last version of a framework or switching to a different project for half a day.

     Finding out what makes your system behave differently is an annoying task every developer should avoid.